SergiiGlad/devops/devops.md

 ![alt text](six_parts.png)

+### Continuous Integration (CI) and Continuous Deploymnent (CD) techniques and principals designed to automate the workflow of a modern app developer.

+### A CI/CD server allows us to piece together actions for our pipeline such as test code, package code, deploy code with simple "if. then, else" style logic.

 ### CI - Continuous Intergation

 Development project often consists of many developers, all working on individual features and code.
 Eventually the individual work needs to be brought together and combined into a single code base.
 Individual developers should be testing their code as they work, but that code still needs re-verifying when it's part of the full codebase.